'Nothing wrong' with Keane's infamous MUTV interview - Rooney defends his former Manchester United captain | Goal.com

 Though well known for his abrasive style and fierce determination, many felt Keane had overstepped the mark in being so vocally critical of his team-mates.
 Rooney, though, says that is not the case, and believes Keane was justified in making those comments.

 “Roy Keane was vocal.
-He had an aura,” Rooney told The Times.
+He had an aura,” Rooney wrote in a column for The Sunday Times.
 “I remember my first United training session thinking, ‘I need to impress him.’
 Not the manager.
 Him.

 “I was at United when he gave his infamous MUTV interview but disagree with how it’s portrayed.
 Roy was supposedly too critical of his team-mates but I’ve watched the video and there’s nothing wrong with it at all.
 He said that players can’t pass the ball ten yards and they’re playing for Manchester United and it’s not good enough.
 Well, he’s right.”